-This insect is known in Sri Lanka by various names such as powdery mildew, whitefly and white bug.
+The rural people living in different parts of Sri Lanka misunderstand this insect damage caused by the powdery mildew and white bug.. etc. You should know that the “coconut whitefly” causes this damage.
 About 1 mm in length, this pest lives in herds sucking the sap of various plants.
 In addition to coconut, the insect attacks plants such as bitter gourd, watermelon and snake gourd etc, belong to Cucurbitaceae and peanut, cowpea and beans etc, belong to Leguminosae also being affected.
 In addition, it acts as a carrier of viruses or fungi and causes huge damage.
 At higher temperatures, their activity is somewhat stronger.

 This white color insect penetrates the leaflets of coconut seedlings and mature coconut trees and then damages the coconut plant by sucking the sap out of them.
 They belong to the phylum Arthropoda class and have four basic stages in the life cycle.
 On the underside of the leaves of the coconut tree we can see with the naked eye many stages of the life cycle of this insect.

 Eggs are small, oval, smooth and color varies from yellow to brown.
 Females lay about 30-40 eggs at one time.
 This stage usually appears in a spiral pattern on the underside of the leaf and the eggs are covered with a wax-like coating.

 A stage with a body size similar to that of an egg with some legs.
 This stage is called “crawler’s”.
 At this stage, they begin to absorb nutrients from the leaf tissue of the host plant.

 It is the stage when the body is well modified to absorb sap from the plant.
 This stage is when the nutrients are initially absorbed by the body of plant tissue and then stop feeding to organize internal structures remodeling to become an adult.